-Applications are open for the Canon Foundation-Kyoto University Japan-Africa Exchange Program 2020.
+Applications for the Canon Foundation-Kyoto University Japan-Africa Exchange Program 2023/2024 are now open.
 Based on the Memorandum of Understanding concluded between the Canon Foundation in Europe (CFE) and Kyoto University (KU), the Canon Foundation-Kyoto University Japan-Africa Exchange Program started in 2018.

 - The financial support for successful applicants ranges from 22,500 Euro to 27,500 Euro per year and is pro-rated for different periods.
 CFE will directly administer the payments and notify the detailed payment procedure to each successful applicant.

-- Applicants need to be holding at least an MA degree and
+- Applicants need to be holding at least an MA degree;

 To apply, submit the following documents to Kyoto University Africa Unit via [email protected]: